How to Find a Freight Broker

 Communication is Key

 As a carrier, you can’t always predict when outside elements like weather or traffic might interfere with your load.
-However, minimize your surprises by learning how to find freight brokers that communicates with you throughout the process.
+However, minimize your surprises by learning how to find freight brokers who communicate with you throughout the process.
 A quality freight broker will provide you with the information you need to haul that load and how you will be matched with loads in the future.
 By requesting that a broker provide you with a clear-cut process from pick up to drop off, you have a transparent partnership with no surprises down the road.

 Run a Credit Check